gurjant31/EHND-activities/README.md

 ```

 ### Fourth Activity - Vulnerability Scanning:
-Information gathered from the last activites should be used to search for vulnerabilities.
-You can use automated tools ethier just look for versions vulnerabilities for public known vulnerabilities.
+Information gathered from the last activites should be used to search for the vulnerabilities.
+You can use automated tools or look for the vulnerabilities depending upon the services running on your target for public known vulnerabilities.
 List those vulnerabilities in word document file and submit it.
 ```
 References:-
 https://null-byte.wonderhowto.com/how-to/hack-like-pro-find-vulnerabilities-for-any-website-using-nikto-0151729/